 In the first year, students engage in three lab rotations to gain exposure to different research environments, areas, and techniques.
 This experience helps them make informed decisions about selecting a lab for their thesis dissertation research.
 Additionally, all GEMS students are required to complete a series of core fundamental courses, which focus on developing essential skills and competencies while providing a fundamental knowledge base for conducting modern biomedical research.
 The first-year curriculum equips students with the necessary skills and knowledge to embark on their research projects and establishes the foundation for their PhD education.

-After the first year, curriculum becomes more individualized.
-Students are required to take three elective or research concentration-specific courses prior to completing their PhD.
-Two of these electives should be from the student’s research concentration, providing the student flexibility to choose topics and areas to learn via a structured course.
-Individual learning experiences comprise the bulk of the curriculum and include: the qualification exam in the form of a mock grant proposal paving the way for fellowship submissions, thesis committee meetings enabling interactions and guidance from a group of GEMS faculty focused on the student’s research, research presentations providing opportunities to engage colleagues and hone presentation skills, and finally the written thesis dissertation and public thesis defense and conferring of the PhD.
+After the first year, the GEMS curriculum becomes more individualized.
+Students must take three elective or research concentration-specific courses before completing their PhD.
+Two of these electives should be related to their research concentration, allowing students to choose topics and areas of study within a structured course framework.
+The bulk of the curriculum comprises individualized learning experiences, including successful completion of a preliminary exam.
+After being admitted to doctoral candidacy, students participate in regular thesis committee meetings, receiving guidance from their Chair and committee members focused on the student’s research, research presentations and refinement of presentation skills.
+Finally, the completion of a written thesis dissertation followed by a public thesis defense, leads to the conferral of the PhD degree in Biomedical Sciences.